InnoSolve-Tech/Collateral-Management-Kubenetes/README.md

-Certainly!
-Here's a polished and complete README file that includes clear instructions, links, and formatting — ideal as an example of **how to write a professional Kubernetes deployment README**:

----

 # Collateral Kubernetes Deployment

 This repository contains the Kubernetes manifests required to deploy the **Collateral API** and **Frontend** services using **Minikube** and **NGINX Ingress Controller**.